- Get help from our Tampa Accident Attorneys Today

 - Sue the at-fault driver.
 If the other driver does not have insurance to cover your damages and was at fault for the crash, you may be able to sue the driver to receive compensation.
 However, it is typically unlikely that an uninsured driver will have the funds to pay you, even if you win your case.
 Talk to a lawyer to find out if this is the right choice in your situation.

 Speaking with insurance claims adjusters can be stressful, especially if you’re also dealing with physical injuries or expensive property damage.
 The goal of a claims adjuster is to get you to settle for as small a compensation amount as possible.
-Instead of agreeing to a settlement over the phone, speak with a lawyer at Fiol Law Group.
+Instead of agreeing to a settlement over the phone, speak with our auto accident attorneys.

-After a Tampa driver was injured in a traffic collision, Fiol Law Group recovered $675,000 for her injuries.
-We can never guarantee the outcome of a car accident lawsuit, but we will do everything we can to maximize the amount of your settlement.
+After a Florida driver was injured in a traffic collision, Fiol Law Group recovered $675,000 for her injuries.
+We can never guarantee the outcome of a auto accident lawsuit, but we will do everything we can to maximize the amount of your settlement.
 If another driver injured you, it’s important to hold them accountable.
-A reliable car accident attorney will be your best ally when it comes to securing compensation.
+A reliable car wreck attorney will be your best ally when it comes to securing compensation.

 Fiol Law Group is dedicated to maximizing your recovery.
 Our firm believes in accessible representation for every client.
 We offer services for both English and Spanish speakers.
 If you need an attorney to fight on your behalf after a car accident in the Tampa area, reach out to our team to request a free consultation.